dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 This code is split into 10 sections.
 Let's inspecting them:

-1. The first section imports the classes that we created, the SQLAlchemy engine, the Base class, the Session factory, and `date` from the `datetime` module.
+1. The first section imports the classes that we created, the SQLAlchemy engine, the Base class, the session factory, and `date` from the `datetime` module.
 2. The second section instructs SQLAlchemy to generate the database schema.
 This generation occurs based on the declarations that we made while creating the four main classes that compose our tutorial.
-3. The third section extracts a new session from the Session factory.
+3. The third section extracts a new session from the session factory.
 4. The fourth section creates three instances of the `Movie` class.
 5. The fifth section creates three instances of the `Actor` class.
 6. The sixth section adds actors to movies.
 Note that the _Pain & Gain_ movie references two actors: _Dwayne Johnson_ and _Mark Wahlberg_.